chenzhiy2001/INFOMADS-project/README.md

 ## Runtime ⚠️

 ### Offline
-With no push-back allowed, because our Integer Linear Program has many variables, we observe that the LP drastically over-estimates the upper-bound of each branch.
+Because our Integer Linear Program has many variables, we observe that the LP relaxation drastically over-estimates the upper-bound of each branch in the branch and bound algorithm.

 Therefore our runtime is **close to bruteforce** as we essentially cut almost no branches.
-Keep this in mind when running our offline algorithm
+Keep this in mind when running our offline algorithm.

+Furthermore, as python is not the fastest programming language, the runtime could be improved by implementing our algorithm in a compiled language (like Rust).

 ### Online
 This algorithm is very fast.
 But not very good :/